comp426-2023-spring/a99-bettercat/CHECKLIST.md

 ## First steps

 - [x] 1.
 Create a repository in your team using this template repo
-2. Choose a license and update the LICENSE file accordingly (default is GPL-3.0-or-later).
+- [x] 2.
+Choose a license and update the LICENSE file accordingly (default is GPL-3.0-or-later).
 - [x] 3.
 Edit this CHECKLIST.md file and use it as the main location of your technical documentation with links out to other information contained under `/docs/`.
 - [x] 4.
 Create a `/docs/` directory for more elaborate documentation of your API, planning notes, etc.
 - [x] 5.
 Make sure that all of your team members have access to the repository.